 Money and expenses

 The official currency is the US Dollar.
-US Dollar travellers' cheques can be exchanged at all major banks, international airports and foreign exchange bureaux.
+US Dollar travelers' checks can be exchanged at all major banks, international airports and foreign exchange bureaux.
 Some shops will also accept them as long as they are presented with your passport.
-All major credit cards are widely accepted and you will also be able to access US currency from ATM machines as long as you have your four digit pin-code.
+All major credit cards are widely accepted and you will also be able to access US currency from ATMs as long as you have your four digit pin-code.
 There is no state-wide tax on goods and services, however some communities, particularly in the southeast, impose their own sales tax of between 4 and 7%.

-You’ll find temperature and rainfall information, together with a month-by-month guide on visiting, on our guide for when to go to Alaska.
+You'll find temperature and rainfall information, together with a month-by-month guide on visiting, on our guide for when to go to The US.